-Many patients looking to change their teeth’s appearance —be it stains, gaps, chips, cracks or crookedness— often opt for veneers as a cosmetic solution.
+Many patients looking to change their teeth’s appearance —be it stains, gaps, chips, cracks or crookedness— often opt for dental veneers as a cosmetic solution.
 Veneers are widely known for their ability to blend in with natural teeth and their resistance to stains.
-Further, the process of getting veneers is a very tolerable one; patients do not require extensive teeth shaping and generally can tolerate the material of veneers well.
+Further, the process of getting veneers is a very tolerable one; patients do not require extensive teeth shaping1 and generally can tolerate the material of veneers well.

 Most dentists estimate veneers to last about 10-20 years depending on care, and in rare cases, some claim they can last a lifetime.
 So how long exactly can veneers last, and what are the factors that contribute to their longevity?
 To get there, let’s first understand how veneers work.

 How do veneers work?

 A veneer is a thin strip of porcelain permanently bonded to a tooth to mask its natural shape, colour or positioning.
 In order for a veneer to be bonded, the tooth has to be slightly shaved down2.
 This process is irreversible.
 You can choose to get one veneer or several veneers, but one veneer covers one tooth.
 You also have the option of getting a partial or full veneer, but this will depend on factors like your tooth’s condition, needs and budget.

 On the whole, veneers are perfect for those looking for a smile makeover.
 However, the only drawback is that it is impossible to replicate someone else’s smile.
 This is because someone else’s teeth shape and size might not necessarily work for your face shape.
 A good dentist will know how to take whatever you dislike about your teeth and make it work for you.

 Am I a good candidate for veneers?